🔼The name Ophir: Summary

 🔼Etymology and meaning of the name Ophir

 The second part of the name supposedly comes from an Arabic equivalent meaning riches.
-The name could thus mean Coast Of Riches or Mark Of Wealth.
+The name could thus mean Coast Of Riches or Gathering Mark Of Wealth.
 NOBSE Study Bible Name List simply reads Rich.
 Jones' Dictionary of Old Testament Proper Names reads Abundance.